The Lancet February 19, 2011

 Multicenter, US

-Population Patients with New York Heart Association (NYHA) functional class III heart failure who had at least one heart failure hospitalization in the previous 12 months.
+Population Patients with New York Heart Association (NYHA) class III heart failure and a previous hospital admission for heart failure in the prior year, irrespective of left ventricular ejection fraction.

-Outcome Rate of heart failure-related hospitalizations within 6 months of randomization.
+Outcome Rate of heart-failure-related hospitalizations at 6 months.

 Study Limitations